 - 1. pdftocairo and pdfinfo for pdf only support. - unoconv with headless support to support converting libreoffice supported documents as well, such as doc/ppt/xls/odf/odg/odp and more.
 For the full list see mediagoblin/media_types/pdf/processing.py, unoconv_supported.

 All executables must be on your execution path.

 To install this on Fedora:

-'''

-sudo yum install -y poppler-utils unoconv libreoffice-headless
+sudo yum install -y poppler-utils unoconv libreoffice-headless pdf.js relies on git submodules, so be sure you have fetched them:

-'''